mihdicaballero/mento/docs/source/getting_started/what_is_mento.rst

 - **Code-compliant checks**: Mento supports multiple design codes and is easily extensible to add more in the future.
 - **Modular design**: The package’s design ensures that engineers can mix and match different sections for custom analyses.
-- **Integration with Pandas and LaTeX**: Mento generates reports and tables that can be exported into different formats, supporting data analysis and documentation needs.
+- **Integration with Pandas and Word**: Mento generates reports and tables that can be exported into different formats, supporting data analysis and documentation needs.

 For more detailed help getting started, see the :ref:`User Guide <user_guide/index>` and explore :ref:`Examples <examples/index>`.